-In general, assisted-braking devices are heavier and more expensive than tube-style devices, and most of them (the Mega Jul and Mammut Smart Alpine being two exceptions) are only designed to operate with a single rope.
-Furthermore, many of these devices cannot be used to belay the follower from above (as is common in multi-pitch climbing).
+In general, assisted-braking devices are heavier and more expensive than tube-style devices, and most of them are only designed to operate with a single rope (the Mega Jul and Giga Jul are two key exceptions).
+Furthermore, some of these devices are not designed to safely belay the follower from above, as is common in multi-pitch climbing.
 Additionally, assisted-braking devices are more complicated to operate than tube-style devices, and each design comes with its own learning curve.
 But once mastered, an assisted-breaking device adds a level of assurance to belaying that we really love.
 These are our first choice for top rope and cragging scenarios, but are not as versatile as auto-blocking tube devices for multi-pitch climbing or rappelling.

 We’d be remiss not to mention the hazards of using an assisted-braking device.
 Like we said, when used correctly, they offer the height of safety for belaying and rappelling.
 But when used incorrectly, the consequences can be dramatic.
 There are numerous documented instances of belayers loading their device backwards or opening the lever all the way when lowering their climber, too many of which did not end well.
 Don’t let your guard down when using an assisted-belay device, and always operate as per the manufacturer’s instructions.

 Often used in canyoneering and rappelling-specific contexts, belay plates have a few uses for climbing, although most beginning climbers will opt for the tube-style and assisted-braking devices above.
 We recommend belay plates for one main purpose: belaying a follower (or two) from an anchor (as in a multi-pitch scenario).
 Modern plates are auto-blocking and are more lightweight and compact than tube, auto-blocking tube, and assisted-braking devices.
 However, take note that belay plates are not as versatile as other devices—they’re difficult to operate both for lead belaying and rappelling.
-But for ounce counters, they can provide a great substitute for heavier and bulkier devices.
-The CAMP Ovo and Kong Gi-Gi are two of our top choices.
+But for ounce counters, they can provide a great substitute for heavier and bulkier devices (the CAMP Ovo is the most popular of this style).

 In certain situations—such as climbing as a party of three, using twin ropes, and rappelling—you’ll need a belay device that can handle two ropes.
-The vast majority of tube-style devices and plates have this capability, but most assisted-braking devices are designed to handle just one rope (with the exception of the Edelrid Mega Jul and the Mammut Smart Alpine).
+The vast majority of tube-style devices and plates have this capability, but most assisted-braking devices are designed to handle just one rope (with the exception of the Edelrid Mega Jul and Giga Jul).
 If you’re climbing with two ropes, make sure you have the proper tool for the job.

 In the vast majority of situations, you will need to rappel on a doubled-over rope (not a fixed line) in order to pull your rope once you’re down.
 This implies that you will need a device with two slots.
 That said, on multi-pitch climbs, it is common for a team to have one assisted-braking device (such as a Petzl Grigri) and a second auto-blocking tube or plate device to accommodate two ropes.
 In this scenario, the first climber will descend the rope—fixed at the halfway point—with the assisted-braking device, and the second will unfix the rope and descend with the tube or plate.

 Most belay devices are made to handle a range of rope sizes, with tube-style (both standard and auto-blocking) and plate devices being the most versatile and assisted-braking devices having the smallest ranges.
-Some assisted-braking devices are even made in two different sizes (the Mammut Smart Alpine, for example, comes in both a 8.7–10.5mm and a 7.5–9.5mm model) because their ranges are so limiting.
+For example, the Petzl Verso can accommodate ropes 6.9 to 11 millimeters in diameter, while the Edelrid Eddy is limited to 9 to 11-millimeter lines.
 While it can be possible to operate a device with a rope smaller or larger than specified, it is not optimal and often compromises safety.
 As skinnier and skinner ropes hit the market, it’s very important make sure that your belay device safely pairs with your rope.